-The Federal Open Market Committee (FOMC) is responsible for the formulation of a policy designed to promote economic growth, full employment, stable prices and a sustainable pattern of international trade and payments.
+The Federal Open Market Committee is responsible for the formulation of a policy designed to promote economic growth, full employment, stable prices, and a sustainable pattern of international trade and payments.
 The FOMC consists of the seven members of the Board of Governors of the Federal Reserve System and five Federal Reserve Bank presidents, all of whom have studied the economy in their district states and are voting members of the committee on a rotating basis.
-The FOMC holds eight regularly scheduled meetings during the year and other meetings as needed, and meetings are attended by all Federal Reserve Bank presidents and designated staff of the Board of Governors.
+The FOMC holds eight regularly scheduled meetings during the year and other meetings as needed.
+Meetings are attended by all Federal Reserve Bank presidents and designated staff of the Board of Governors.

 Open Market Operations